 We are designing a new secondary school to accommodate up to 850 pupils in years 7 to 11 for the States of Jersey in the Channel Islands.
-The building will also provide the island’s only Secondary SEN centre with facilities for ASD, MLD, SpLD, ADD, ADHD, and Vi & Hi pupils.
-Our designs utilises the traditional UK fingerblock organisation and enables the use of a flexible learning environment to suit modern teaching styles.
 Pick Everard are experienced in the delivery of construction projects on island environments, with consideration given to the use of locally-sourced materials wherever possible and those which are able to be easily imported and/or replaced.
+The original Les Quennevais School - situated in St Brelade on the south west side of the island - was built in the 1960s but it had become outdated and the school had outgrown it.

 The 11,500 sqm school has been designed to specifically cater for the needs of SEN students